google/mug/README.md

 }
 ```

-Normally such API has the contract that the order of results are in the same order as the inputs.
+Intuitively, the contract is that the order of results are in the same order as the inputs.

-Well. what if Input can be of two different kinds, and one kind needs to be converted through a remote service?
-Pretty straight-forward too:
+Now assume the input can be of two different kinds, with one kind to be converted through a remote service.
+Like this:

 ```java
 List<Result> convert(List<Input> inputs) {